tektoncd/cli/docs/cmd/tkn_hub_search.md

 ## tkn hub search

-Search resource by a combination of name, kind, categories, platforms, and tags
+Search resource by a combination of name, kind, and tags

 ### Usage